 Employee training has the power to save money and time.
-But ais also can waste time and money.
-It’s an essential part of most successful organizations to increase employee knowledge, efficiency, productivity, satisfaction, and more while simultaneously reducing employee turnover.
+But it also can waste time and money.
+Successful organizations must increase employee knowledge, efficiency, productivity, satisfaction, and more while reducing employee turnover.

-Since training can either save time or waste time, there are strategies that must be taken into consideration when creating training.
+Since training can either save time or waste time, some strategies must be considered when creating training.
 That’s where testing out comes in!

-Okay, maybe you didn’t ask and maybe it’s obvious, but I just want to level-set before I assume everyone knows what it is.
+Okay, maybe you didn’t ask, and it’s perhaps obvious, but I want to level-set before I assume everyone knows what it is.

-Testing out in the education world means you take a test before actually taking any official course, content, etc. If you pass that test, you are deemed knowledgeable enough about the content to not have to take any official course, content, etc.
+In education, testing out means taking a test before taking any official course, content, etc. If you pass that test, you are deemed knowledgeable enough about the content not to have to take any official course, content, etc.

-Testing out means you take a test, and if you pass, you don’t have to take the training.
+Testing out means you take a test; you don’t have to take the training if you pass.

 That means you can start by showing that you are already knowledgeable enough about the topic.
-That means you don’t need to waste your time taking the course for a test that you can already pass anyway.
+That means you don’t need to waste your time taking the course for a test you can already pass.

-Same thing in the corporate world.
-Sometimes training in an organization is required to gain access to something at the company (“how to use the executive bathrooms properly,” jk) such as software.
-I mean, you don’t want to let employees loose with high-level access to important software especially if mistakes can cost massive money or even kill people.
+The same goes for the corporate world.
+Sometimes, training is required to gain access to something at the company (“how to use the executive bathrooms properly,” jk), such as software.
+You don’t want to let employees loose with high-level access to essential software, especially if mistakes can cost massive amounts of money or even kill people.

-But, if they have already been trained by someone without having access or perhaps they’re just super tech-savvy then do they need to take training to get access?
+But, if someone has already trained them, or perhaps they’re just super tech-savvy, do they need training to get access?

 Whether there’s a test to qualify them at the end or not, testing out can save employees time and organizations money.
 We used testing out at an organization to give employees the option to take a test and show they know how to use the software first.
 If they didn’t know or failed the test, they took the course to gain access to the software.
 It wasn’t vital enough software to make them test at the end after taking the course.

-There are lots of reasons why testing out is a good thing and should be considered for required training when possible.
+There are many reasons why testing out is a good thing and should be considered for required training when possible.

 Here are some of the ways testing out benefits your organization and employees.